Kreesh quests for love among the most dangerous, beautiful-faerie race her people know....

 "Then you're half-thorgabent already."

 Nalg lied.
-Kreesh had as rough a way as any of her people.
+Kreesh had as rugged a 'bent' as any of her people.
 She waved his objection away, forcing him to duck or take a slap in the snout.
 "You shaman, and your superstition.
 Thorgabent comes born.
 You don't get it by talking to them."

 "Your war-maker way deceives you, sister."
-Her brother, Nalg, stretched up to tag her with a surprise uppercut, knocking her a few steps back.
+Nalg stretched up to tag her with a surprise uppercut, knocking her a few steps back.
 "He will glaze your heart with lies till fate shatters you."

-"Ha-ha!
+He fell to his knees and laughed "Ha-ha!
 Not entirely corrupted.
 Thought you'd snitch for help.
-Cowardly thorga."
+Cowardly thorga girl."

 Such lazy taunts barely called for a response..
 "You know where I come from."

-"If you have your way, you must hide your way."
+"If you have your way, you must hide your bent."
 Nalg followed her.
 "Thorga make no home for war makers.
-I'll see to it, you'll make none here."
+I'll see to it, we'll make you none here."

 Kreesh slapped Nalg's chest.
 "If I needed my tribe, I'd already be what you call thorgabent."

-She turned from him.
+Thought of being trapped in a web of thorga stories amused her.
+She turned from the silly shaman.
 "Mind your place, Nalg.
 We keep shamans to remind us that we are better."

 Nalg's sneer softened with a laugh.
 "You war makers would grab the sharp end of the sword if not for the spirits' guidance."